 I wanted to elaborate further on my previous blog on ‘Running away.’
 There are different reasons we run, but the very reason we run from ourselves is exactly the reason we should run towards ourselves.

-We isolate ourselves, we emotionally hide, we lose the connection between what’s happening in the world and our realities.
-We run from our issues, from others and we continue to emotionally run.
-We avoid the evidence, which proves that how we see ourselves is the absolute truth.
-It’s a habit.
+We isolate ourselves, we emotionally hide, we lose the connection between what’s happening in our realities and in the world.
+We run from ourselves, our issues, from others and we continue to emotionally run.
+We avoid the evidence that proves how we see ourselves is the absolute truth.

-We learn from an early age how to numb the pain, we mask how we feel, through piling on the food, drugs, sex and alcohol.
-We buy into this habit-forming lifestyle, avoiding how we feel in the short term that turns into the long term, until we deal with us.
+We learn from an early age how to numb the pain, we mask how we feel through piling on the food, drugs, sex and alcohol.
+We buy into this habit-forming lifestyle, avoiding how we feel in the short term that turns into the long term.

 If we’re not numbing the pain, we’re driven by fear.
-Fear that not necessarily has anything to do with us, but through our life, our experiences and our past.
-It’s discomfort that somehow becomes familiar.
+Fear that not necessarily has anything to do with us, but through our experiences and our past.
+It’s discomfort that becomes familiar.

 The truth is, strength lies in our ability to see and change things.
 To take ourselves in hand and work through the things that continue to hurt us.
-To know we have the power to take control.
+We have the power to stop running and take control.